Music of Vietnam: Hip hop and rap

-Currently, hip hop plays an important role in V-pop, hip hop gameshow competitions are currently developing in Vietnam such as Rap Viet, King of Rap,...
-Contributing to bring Vietnamese hip hop internationally.
+Currently, hip hop plays an important role in V-pop, hip hop gameshow competitions are currently developing in Vietnam such as Rap Viet, King of Rap,... with present influential mainstream rappers such as Jack, RPT MCK, HIEUTHUHAI, Đen, Binz, Low G,...

 Karaoke music

 Karaoke music developed in Vietnam in the 1990s.
 Karaoke music mostly consist of songs with a slow tempo, often with sad and/or romantic lyrics.
 Vietnamese karaoke with sing-along lyrics often come in the genres of ballad, bolero or like cải lương.
 Vietnamese ballad and bolero music such at those from Paris by Night or from Vietnamese music productions in Vietnam still remain one of the most popular genres of slow-tempo music for Vietnamese people.
 Some examples are Love in the sunshine by Trish Thuy Trang and Unforgettable love by Ho Quynh Huong.